DOI-BOR/et-demands/docs/tools.rst

 ---------
 This analysis tool converts the daily output .csv files into crop specific summary shapefiles for viewing and analysis of the spatial distribution of evaporation.
-Specific Time periods can be specified to process statistics for annual,growing season (as defined by ETDemands), or custom day of year ranges.
+Specific time periods can be specified to process statistics for annual, growing season (as determined by ETDemands), or custom day of year ranges.
 The output shapefiles contain 'ET (ETo or ETr)', 'ETact', 'ETpot', 'ETbas', 'Kc', 'Kcb', 'PPT', 'Irr', 'Runoff', 'DPerc', 'NIWR', 'Season' information for each ET Zone containing the crop of interest.